AdobeDocs/cc-everywhere/src/pages/guides/concepts/browse-template.md

 # Template Browser

-Welcome to the new Template Browser experience in the Adobe Express Embed SDK!
+The Template Browser is a feature in the Adobe Express Embed SDK designed for template discovery and editing.

-## Features overview

-The Embed SDK features a new module that allows you to launch a customizable Template Browser experience.
-Users will be able to **browse the template collections** made available by Adobe Express, **select a template, and further customize** it in the Full Editor.
+It allows users to browse through a wide array of templates, find one that suits their needs, and then open it in the full editor for customization.
+This workflow is ideal for integrations where users may not have a specific template in mind and need inspiration or guidance.

 ![Template Browser](./img/template-browser--template-browser-dark.png)

-It's possible to **pre-populate** the Template Browser with a specific collection, **configure** the search query, show search suggestions, or let users browse freely the entire library by themselves.

-## How to enable the Template Browser
+## How the Template Browser Works

-The Template Browser is available as a new Workflow module, whose entry point is the [`startFromContent()`](../../v4/sdk/src/workflows/3p/module-workflow/classes/module-workflow.md#startfromcontent) method.
+The Template Browser is a [Workflow](../../v4/sdk/src/workflows/3p/module-workflow/classes/module-workflow.md) that launches a customizable browsing experience.
+Users can explore template _collections_, use search and filtering capabilities to narrow down their options, and select a template to edit.
+The entry point for this module is the [`startFromContent()`](../../v4/sdk/src/workflows/3p/module-workflow/classes/module-workflow.md#startfromcontent) method.

 ```js
 await import("https://cc-embed.adobe.com/sdk/v4/CCEverywhere.js");